Madison schools, Breese Stevens promoter come to deal on parking lot rental

 Big Top president Vern Stenman “generally” confirmed the details of the agreement outlined by Staple, but he didn’t want to comment further until he saw the contract in writing.

-District spokeswoman Rachel Strauch-Nelson also confirmed the agreement's general outline, but did not comment on the details.
+School district spokeswoman Rachel Strauch-Nelson also confirmed the agreement’s general outline but did not comment on the details.

+She said as part of the preliminary agreement, Big Top is allowed to use the lot for Saturday’s Forward Madison game.

-Staple said that in cases in which a Breese event and a school or Madison School and Community Recreation event happens at the same time, the school and MSCR, which is a department of the district, have first dibs on use of the lot.
+Staple said that in cases in which a Breese event and a school or Madison School & Community Recreation event happen at the same time, the school and MSCR, which is a department of the district, have first dibs on use of the lot.

 “Those school needs are taken care of first,” he said.